Solomon Kimball House (Wenham, Massachusetts): Thomas and Mary (Solart) Kilham

 Thomas Kilham sold his house in Wenham to William Fairfield in July 1701 and moved to Boxford (MA).
 He died there in 1725 and his burial was likely the genesis of the Killam-Curtis Cemetery.
 Martha died after Thomas did, but no record of her death has survived.

 William, Esther (-----) and Rebecca (Tarbox) Fairfield

 William Fairfield owned the property from 1701 to 1725.
 He lived in a house near the current-day intersection of Cherry Street and William Fairfield Drive, a house that he probably built around 1687 coincident with his first marriage.
 (The land adjacent to Fairfield's house included a burial ground that the family started in 1691.)
 The Fairfield Farm was contiguous to the Thomas Kilham Farm, and Fairfield apparently bought the Kilham property as an investment.
 He gave the former Thomas Kilham homestead to his son Josiah Fairfield as a wedding gift in 1725.

-A son of Ens.
-Walter and Sarah (Skipper) Fairfield, William was born October 14, 1662, in Reading, MA, and died on December 18, 1742, in Wenham.
-He was active in town affairs, and was Town Clerk 1706–1711 and 1724–1729; Moderator of Town Meeting in 1715, 1716, 1733–1736, 1739 and 1741; and was elected deacon of the First Church in 1731.
-He was a Representative at General Court in 1723, 1728, 1730, and 1732–1742, and “[d]uring the session of 1741, he was Speaker of the House of Deputies, at that time the highest office in the gift of the people, the Governor and Lieut.
-Governor being appointed by the King.”

-He appears to have been one of those shrewd, clear-headed, practical men, whose minds are formed and trained by reflection and experience, rather than by a knowledge of books, or by intercourse with the world.
-He held, at different times, every office in the gift of the people of his native town and State, and in all, he gained the confidence of those whom he was called to serve.
-He was also an active member of the church, and for many years one of its deacons.

-We regret that so little can now be ascertained concerning Mr. Fairfield.
-An anecdote is still told of him, which is quite characteristic.
-The common mode of travelling in those days was on horseback.
-Setting out to attend a session of the Legislature, he became so absorbed in thinking of the business on which they were to enter, and upon his duties as Speaker, that he is said to have actually reached Boston, bridle in hand, before discovering that he had left his horse at home.